isomerpages/imda-tradetrust/_solution/Trading of Goods.md

 <li>
 <p><strong>Better Cash Flow</strong>
 </p>
-<p>Secure financing from banks or financiers easier with proven trustworthy
+<p>Secure financing from banks or financiers is expedited by electronic documents,
-of credit quicken by electronic document with its source and authenticity able to be verified instantly.</p>
+whose source and authenticity can be instantly verified, ensuring proven trustworthiness of credit.</p>
 <p></p>
 <p></p>
 </li>